swift-server/swift-webauthn/README.md

 - `WebAuthnManager.finishAuthentication()`

-Generally, the library makes the following assumptions about how a Relying Party implementing this library will interface with a webpage that will handle calling the WebAuthn API:
+Generally, the library makes the following assumptions about how a Relying Party implementing this library will interface with a client that will handle calling the WebAuthn API:

-1. JSON is the preferred data type for transmitting registration and authentication options from the server to the webpage to feed to `navigator.credentials.create()` and `navigator.credentials.get()` respectively.
+1. JSON is the preferred data type for transmitting registration and authentication options from the server to the client to feed to `navigator.credentials.create()` and `navigator.credentials.get()` respectively.

-2. JSON is the preferred data type for transmitting WebAuthn responses from the browser to the Relying Party.
+2. JSON is the preferred data type for transmitting WebAuthn responses from the client to the Relying Party.

-3. Bytes are not directly transmittable in either direction as JSON, and so should be encoded to and decoded from base64url.
+3. Bytes are not directly transmittable in either direction as JSON, and so should be encoded to and decoded using Base64 URL encoding.
 To make life a little bit easier there are two typealiases indicating whether something is expected, or returned, as base64/base64url:

    - `public typealias URLEncodedBase64 = String`
    - `public typealias EncodedBase64 = String`